-In March 2001, Middlegrunden in Denmark became the world's largest offshore wind farm.
-Estimated annual production is 85,000MWh, equal to 3% of Copenhagen's total consumption.
-20 Bonus 2MW turbines are placed 180m apart in a curve, with a total windfarm length of 3.4km.
+In March 2001, Middlegrunden in Denmark became the world’s largest offshore windfarm.
+Estimated annual production is 85,000MWh, equal to 3% of Copenhagen’s total consumption.
+20 Bonus 2MW turbines are located 180m apart in a curve, with a total windfarm length of 3.4km.

-The wind farm was developed off the Danish coast by a consortium of Københavns Energi and Middelgrundens Vindmøllelaug.
+The wind farm was developed near the Danish coast by a consortium of Københavns Energi and Middelgrundens Vindmøllelaug.
 The two partners own ten 2MW turbines each in Middelgrunden.

-Offshore wind turbines have major technical requirements due to the more demanding climatic environmental exposure offshore, with greater risks of structural corrosion.
-In addition, there is the greater problem of access during bad weather, and greater expense when replacing larger main components.
-Wind turbines for offshore sites therefore require increased corrosion protection, with reduced maintenance and service requirements and an improved supervision and control system.
+Offshore wind turbines have major technical requirements due to the more demanding climatic environmental exposure offshore, with risks of structural corrosion.
+In addition, there is a problem of access during bad weather, and higher expenses when replacing larger main components.
+Therefore, wind turbines for offshore sites require increased corrosion protection, with reduced maintenance and service requirements and an improved supervision and control system.

 Interior corrosion protection comes from improved painting systems and maintaining a dry environment inside the machine.
 A pre-requisite for a dry interior environment is a sealed machine.
 The gear and generator are cooled by heat exchangers recycling the air used in the air-cooling system, instead of conventional air-cooled components on earlier turbines.

-Gravitation foundations had to be constructed for the towers, which are up to 64m in height, on which the 76m-diameter rotors operate.
+Gravitation foundations were constructed for the towers, which are up to 64m in height.
+76m-diameter rotors operate on the towers.
 With hybrid (steel and concrete) construction, the egg-cup shaped sockets on cylindrical bases have a ballast effect.